Silver-Reels/lut-parser-editor/readme.md

 ![lut-example](https://github.com/user-attachments/assets/9f06ba11-9a68-4301-8a2a-313659b2fe80)

 The tool can load in reference images, either from a local path on the user's device, or from a URL, but the host of the image must allow 'anonymous' fetching (for example, images hosted on Twitter currently allow this, but not all hosts will).
 There are a few controls to help align references correctly, but it's preferable this be done externally ahead of time.

+The tool was originally designed to be compatible with [Assetto Corsa](https://en.wikipedia.org/wiki/Assetto_Corsa).

 ## What happens to the values inbetween that were not defined?